-What are the most commonly used wood coating products in the industry?
-Wood coating products can be divided into different groups based on their intended purpose of use:
+What are the most commonly used wood paints in the industry?
+Industrial wood paints can be divided into different groups based on their intended purpose of use.
+Learn what the different kinds of industrial wood paints are and how they should be applied.

 Both solvent-borne and water-borne stains are available on the market.
 When choosing the right stains, there are some factors to consider: